The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ## Getting Started

-This section describes the environment setup to build ORFS and get ready to execute the RTL-to-GDS flow of the open-source design `ibex` using the `sky130hd` technology.
+This section describes the environment setup to build OpenROAD-flow-scripts and get ready to execute the RTL-to-GDS flow of the open-source design `ibex` using the `sky130hd` technology.

 `ibex` is a 32 bit RISC-V CPU core (`RV32IMC/EMC`) with a two-stage pipeline.